mapmeld/diy-island/README.md

 ### Add more layers
 If you downloaded shapefiles from Cloudmade, you'll find several other layers.
 Natural features like rivers and lakes are good.
-If your island is further along, you can include the highways (roads) layer.
+If your island has infrastructure, you can include the highways (roads) layer.
 Apply the same rotate / flip operation and style them differently.

-Use the layers menu to change the stacking order (so roads display over rivers, for example).
+Click and drag layers inside of the layers menu to change the stacking order (so roads display over rivers, for example).

 ### Use Textures
 The water and land could use some textures!
 Go to the Documents/MapBox/projects folder and